 And with what Microsoft is offering it is not surprising that one of the main goals of the Cloud PC was to ensure compatibility.
 As a potential user, I’d like to know that being able to stream my apps means that I won’t have compatibility issues.

-But, Microsoft has suggested that as long as your apps worked on Windows 7, Windows 8.1, and Windows 10 then they will also work on Windows 365.
+But, Microsoft suggests that as long as your apps worked on Windows 7, Windows 8.1, and Windows 10 then they will also work on Windows 365.
 Microsoft goes so far as to say that if you happen to have any problems with your apps you will receive help at no cost with an eligible subscription through the Fast Track App Assure program.

 If you want to download an app from the Microsoft store, you can follow the steps below: